hapax/hapax.github.io/assets/form.md

 universe?
 Does explanation go only downwards, or upwards, or sideways?
 What sorts of objects are necessary for explanation?
 Is there evidence for eliminativism?
-This post hopefully adds a dash of 21st century novelty to what is, in effect, a set of rather silly ideas lodged in
+This post hopefully adds a dash of novelty, here and there, to some old debates.

 #### What is a particle?